mozilla/pontoon/docs/dev/setup.rst

      $ make build

-   That will build the containers required for development: base and webapp.
+   That will build the containers required for development: frontend and server.

    ..
 Warning::